rage/programming-23/data/part-13/2-animation.md

 ## Creating an animation

-The following code creates an animation where a robot moves from left to right in a Pygame window:
+The following code creates an animation where a robot moves from left to right in a pygame window:

 ```python
 import pygame